-Contactless card only contain the same data that’s written on the card so fraudsters can’t clone card.
+Contactless cards only contain the same data that’s written on the card so fraudsters can’t clone the card.

 Payment technology is developing at a rapid pace and contactless NFC is just one approach being developed and used around the world.
 Smartpay is always keeping an eye on these trends when developing our own technology to suit.
 No matter how it all plays out, the goal for us is to provide “frictionless payment”, where the whole process is easier for you and your customers.